rayinailham/vocal-trainer/phase1-analysis.md

 Phase 1 analysis reveals that the step system is primarily a UI/UX construct that can be safely removed without affecting core functionality.
 The audio processing library is already designed to support the new flow with its existing methods.
 The main work will be in restructuring the component state management and UI rendering logic.

 The refactor will simplify the user experience while maintaining all existing functionality.
 No external dependencies need to be modified, and the changes are contained within the vocal-range page component.

+## Phase 1 Status: ✅ COMPLETED

+All Phase 1 objectives have been successfully completed:
+- ✅ Current vocal-range page structure analyzed
+- ✅ Step-related components and types removed (ProgressIndicator no longer used)
+- ✅ State management refactored from step-based to boolean-based (isAudioReady, isDetecting, showResults)
+- ✅ Auto-initialization implemented on microphone selection
+- ✅ UI flow updated to remove step-based rendering
+- ✅ Build and lint tests passed successfully

+The vocal-range page now uses a simplified flow without the step system, making it more intuitive and easier to use.